nawaz-sharif-codes/nawaz-sharif-codes/README.md

 Build data models across SQL (PostgreSQL) and NoSQL (MongoDB) based on scalability and flexibility needs Build frontend interfaces with React.js and Redux for state management Write clean, maintainable code and drive engineering best practices across teams

-Open to connecting with fellow backend/distributed systems engineers, or opportunities in high-scale, real-time platforms.
 ---

 ### 🛠️ Tech stack